Manthan-T/nhs-coordinator/README.md

 - 0x00A0E0 for pathways
 - 0x0059E0 for the surroundings

-Please also provide your computer's IP address and the port number for the custom files.
+Please also provide your phone's IP address and the port number for the custom files.